EmilyMatt/mapping-rs/README.md

 # mapping-rs
-A collection of mapping suites and useful algorithms, implemented in pure Rust
+A collection of mapping suites and useful algorithms, implemented in Rust and CUDA